michelelaporta/hydra/README.md

+The idea

-Control your hydroponics green house using a Raspberry PI via the Browser using NodeJS, Socket.IO and pi-gpio and MongoDB.
+Control your hydroponics green house using a Raspberry PI via the Browser using NodeJS, Socket.IO and pi-gpio MongoDB.

+USE AT YOUR OWN RISK wrong connection can cause damage to your PI.

+# Working in progress

+Add support for:

+nodejs modules:
+*node-dht-sensor (GPIO17)
+*pi-gpio
+*bh1750
+*ds18x20 ( sensor of type /sys/bus/w1/devices/28-00000xxxxxxx)
+*2 channel relay(GPIO27,GPIO22)

 # Requirements